-When the music hating Blue Meanies take over Pepperland and freeze everyone within it, including the protectors, Sgt Peppers Lonely Hearts Club Band.
-Captain Fred and his Yellow Submarine recruit The Beatles to help save Pepperland.
-Along the way, they fall through the Sea of Time, Sea of Nothing, Sea of Holes and more.
-They meet Jeremy Hillary Boob Ph.D. and take him with them along the adventure.
-When at Pepperland, the Beatles "rally the land to rebellion" and take down the Blue Meanies, the four-headed Meanie dog and the Dreadful Flying Glove (with the songs "Sgt.
-Peppers Lonely Hearts Club Band", "With A Little Help From My Friends", "Hey Bulldog", "All You Need is Love").
+When the music hating Blue Meanies take over Pepperland and freeze everyone within it, including the protectors, Sgt.
+Pepper's Lonely Hearts Club Band.
+Captain Fred (Lance Percival) and his Yellow Submarine recruit The Beatles to help save Pepperland.
+Along the way, they fall through the Sea of Time, Sea of Nothing, Sea of Holes, and more.
+They meet Jeremy Hillary Boob Ph.D.
+(Dick Emery) and take him with them along the adventure.
+When at Pepperland, The Beatles "rally the land to rebellion" and take down the Blue Meanies, the four-headed Meanie dog, and the Dreadful Flying Glove (with the songs "Sgt.
+Pepper's Lonely Hearts Club Band", "With A Little Help From My Friends", "Hey Bulldog", "All You Need is Love").
 In the end, we see all four live-action Beatles singing "All Together Now".Written by

 John Vogel <firstname.lastname@example.org>

 41 of 50 people found this review helpful.

 Was this review helpful to you?